Dilmun, the Sumerian "Paradise," is not Bahrain or Qurnah, its Tell al Lahm East of Eridu?

 Walter Reinhold Warttig Mattfeld y de la Torre, M. A. Ed.

-Map of lower Mesopotamia showing the mouths of Euphrates and Tigris (The Greek word Tigris, which is from Persian Tigra, is the biblical Hiddekel, Arabic Diglat) rivers joining each other at QURNAH, where some Arab legends have the Garden of Eden located at.
-Professor Archibald H. Sayce (Professor of Assyriology, at Oxford University, born 1845 died 1933) in a 1916 article for a scholarly journal, attempting to identify biblical NOD, east of Eden, noted that the Sumerians called the fabulous garden of Dilmun, GUGGIRINNA Perhaps QURNAH preserves Guggirinna?
 In ancient myths Enki lived at Eridu on the edge of the marshlands and enjoyed punting his boat amongst the swamp reeds of lower Mesopotamia.
 He also lived at Dilmun with his wife Ninhursag.
-Some scholars locate the island of Dilmun "at the mouth of the rivers" whence the Mesopotamian Flood survivor, Utnapishtim and wife (Noah and Wife of the Bible) was placed, enjoying immortality with the island of Failaka where the Shatt al Arab enters the Persian Gulf
+Some scholars locate Dilmun "at the mouth of the rivers" whence the Mesopotamian Flood survivor, Utnapishtim and wife (Noah and Wife of the Bible) was placed, enjoying immortality with the island of Failaka where the Shatt al Arab enters the Persian Gulf

 (cf. for the map, Georges Roux.
 Ancient Iraq.
 London.
 Penguin Books.
 [1964] 1992).
 Ur of the Chaldees (Tell el Mughayir) where Terah and Abraham lived is just north of Eridu, the principal shrine of the god of wisdom and freshwaters called Enki or Ea.
 It was Enki/Ea who warned the Mesopotamian Noah to build an Ark to avoid the Flood being sent by the gods to destroy the world.
 In another myth Enki/Ea also confounded the one language of mankind into a babel of many tongues.
 He also gave Adapa personifying mankind in the Adapa and Southwind myth, great wisdom but denied him immortality as in the Adam and Eve myth.
 Uruk is biblical Erech (Ge 10:10) the home of Gilgamesh.